kartoza/docker-geoserver/README.md

 * csw-plugin

-**Note:** The plugins listed above are omitted from [Stable_plugins.txt](https://github.com/kartoza/docker-geoserver/blob/master/build_data/stable_plugins.txt) even though they are considered [stable plugins](https://sourceforge.net/projects/geoserver/files/GeoServer/2.20.0/extensions/)
+**Note:** The plugins listed above are omitted from [Stable_plugins.txt](https://github.com/kartoza/docker-geoserver/blob/master/build_data/stable_plugins.txt) even though they are considered [stable plugins](https://sourceforge.net/projects/geoserver/files/GeoServer/2.20.4/extensions/)
 The image activates them on startup.

 The image provides the necessary plugin zip files which are used when activating the plugins.
-Not all the plugins will work out of the box because some plugins have extra dependencies which need to be downloaded and installed by users because of their licence terms i.e [db2](https://docs.geoserver.org/stable/en/user/data/database/db2.html)
+Not all the plugins will work out of the box because some plugins have extra dependencies which need to be downloaded and installed by users because of their licence terms i.e. [db2](https://docs.geoserver.org/stable/en/user/data/database/db2.html)

-Some  plugins also need extra configuration parameters i.e community plugin `s3-geotiff-plugin`
+Some  plugins also need extra configuration parameters i.e. community plugin `s3-geotiff-plugin`

 ####  Activate stable plugins during contain startup